jshttp/on-headers/README.md

 ### onHeaders(res, listener)

 This will add the listener `listener` to fire when headers are emitted for `res`.
+The listener is passed the `response` object as it's context (`this`).
 Headers are considered to be emitted only once, right before they are sent to the client.

 ## Examples